-Ms. Lan’s experience in civil litigation includes construction defects, insurance coverage, directors and officers (D&O) defense, condominium and community association litigation, covenant enforcement, creditor rights and foreclosure, landlord-tenant dispute resolution, arbitration, mediation, appellate practice, and LLC/partnership dispute resolution.
+Ms. Lan’s experience in civil litigation includes real estate contract disputes, construction defects, insurance coverage, directors and officers (D&O) defense, condominium and community association litigation, covenant enforcement, creditor rights and foreclosure, landlord-tenant dispute resolution, arbitration, mediation, appellate practice, and LLC/partnership dispute resolution.

-Her consulting and business transaction experience includes contract drafting and review, project documents amendment/restatement, legal opinions, covenant compliance and enforcement, ADA & FHA compliance for homeowners associations, contract drafting and lease review for LLCs, conveyance document drafting, and due diligence research.
+Her consulting and business transaction experience includes contract drafting and review, project documents amendment/restatement, legal opinions, covenant compliance and enforcement, ADA & FHA compliance for homeowners associations, commercial lease drafting and review, conveyance document drafting, acquisition and sales of businesses and real properties, and due diligence research.
 She is also experienced in debt collection, as well as judicial and non-judicial foreclosures.

 She has presented at numerous local seminars and published articles in trade publications and newsletters, providing timely legislative updates and insights on condominium and community association law and related topics.
-On numerous occasions, she was a guest on ThinkTech Hawaii’s “Condo Insider” show, where she discussed foreclosure law, association document requests and board fiduciary duty in Hawaii.
+She is a co-host of ThinkTech Hawaii’s “Condo Insider” show and also appeared as guests on numerous occasions on this show, where she discussed foreclosure law, condominium statutes, association document requests, board fiduciary duty, and assistance animals in Hawaii.
 [Link here: https://www.youtube.com/results?search_query=na+lan+think+tech] She was also published in a top Hawaii business publication on the subject of Finding Common Ground to Reduce Condo Lawsuits.

 She is a graduate of Nanjing University of Information Science & Technology in China, where she earned a B.S. in Atmospheric Science, with highest honors.
 She also earned her real estate license, and is a member of the Honolulu Board of Realtors.
-Ms. Lan is active in the Chinese Chamber of Commerce, serving on the Business Development Committee and undertaking the role of emcee at the Hawaii Chinese Community Moon Festival Concert in 2017.
+Ms. Lan is a member of Commercial Real Estate Women, Hawaii Chapter and serves on its program committee.
+She is a Director and current Third Vice President of the Chinese Chamber of Commerce of Hawaii and also serves on the Board of Directors of Hawaii Chinese Association.

 Ms. Lan lives in Honolulu with her husband and two sons.
 When she’s not practicing law, she enjoys spending time with family.
-Some of her favorite pastimes include reading, swimming, hiking, cooking, and teaching her sons the Chinese language and culture.
+Some of her favorite pastimes include reading, golf, tennis, hiking, cooking, and teaching her sons the Chinese language and culture.